deontic/chevereto-bulk-downloader/README.md

 # chevereto bulk downloader

-> **Note**: it will only work if the website you want to download from supports automated requests
+> **Note** it will only work if the website you want to download from supports automated requests

 Usage :